-Located in the northeast of Europe, with a coastline along the east of the Baltic Sea, Lithuania is a picturesque country.
-Though not the most conventional of expat destinations, its charming forested landscape punctuated by lakes and rivers has given many an expat a good reason to stay.
+Expats moving to Lithuania, a picturesque country in the northeast of Europe, are in for a unique experience.
+Though not the most conventional destination, its Baltic Sea coast, charming forested landscape, and numerous lakes and rivers have given many expats a good reason to stay.

 Living in Lithuania as an expat

-The largest and most populous of the three Baltic States in northeastern Europe, Lithuania is a Schengen state, a member of the EU and in 1990 it became the first former Soviet state to declare independence from the USSR.
-Today, Lithuania is considered a developed country with a high-income economy, with the major industries being services, industry and agriculture.
+The largest and most populous of the three Baltic States in northeastern Europe, Lithuania is a Schengen state, a member of the EU, and in 1990 it became the first former Soviet state to declare independence from the USSR.
+Today, Lithuania is thriving and has a high-income economy, with the major industries being services, industry, and agriculture.

 English is not widely spoken, and the language barrier can make doing business a tricky task.
-Interpreters are a good solution, though expats will therefore find they’ll need to learn at least basic Lithuanian to get by conversationally.
-The language is also notoriously difficult to learn, but locals are often charmed by foreigners' attempts to use it.
+Interpreters are a good solution, although learning some conversational Lithuanian will make communication easier.
+The language is notoriously difficult to learn, but locals welcome being spoken to in their native tongue.

 Expats moving to Lithuania will discover a beer-and-sport-loving nation that boasts efficient infrastructure and beautiful countryside vistas.
 Lithuanian society is a mix of conservative Catholic viewpoints and a quirky, Bohemian youth culture.